FoxDanger/Control-Booster-OpenSourceCode/develop/readme.md

 For Dollar Donation: https://www.paypal.com/donate?business=NUXQJRJAZF6DG&no_recurring=0&item_name=Help+Tangent+Wave+Booster+2+Project&currency_code=USD

 Para doações em Real: https://www.paypal.com/donate?business=NUXQJRJAZF6DG&no_recurring=0&item_name=Help+Tangent+Wave+Booster+2+Project&currency_code=BRL

+Updates of 2.2.2 version:
+- Added the mapping for the Tangent Element Panel and Element VS App.
+- _toggleTimelineThumbMode function name fixed the missing "e" on "Timeline".
+- Added a new function that can be used to navigate left or right the HDR Wheels using a Knob or Jog Wheel instead pressing buttons.
+- Added 3 new functions to reset custom curves on knobs instead buttons (the buttons functions still existing in case that someone want use it).
+Did this so I could free 3 slots on buttons and put the new functions for Copy Curves.
+- Added 5 new functions to copy curves.
+- Added 4 new functions to reset each HSL and RGB Qualifier on knobs instead buttons (the buttons functions still existing in case that someone want use it).
+Did this so I could free 4 slots on buttons and put all the new functions for Qualifier Color Presets.
+- Added 9 new non-default shortcuts on Davinci keyboard shortcuts for Qualifier Color Presets:
+- Ctrl + Shift + Q - Create a Six Vector Blue Qualifier;
+- Ctrl + Shift + E - Create a Six Vector Cyan Qualifier;
+- Ctrl + Shift + Y - Create a Six Vector Green Qualifier;
+- Ctrl + Shift + U - Create a Six Vector Magenta Qualifier;
+- Ctrl + Shift + G - Create a Six Vector Red Qualifier;
+- Ctrl + Shift + J - Create a Six Vector Yellow Qualifier;
+- Ctrl + Shift + K - Create a Chroma Dark Qualifier;
+- Ctrl + Shift + B - Create a Chroma Light Qualifier;
+- Ctrl + Shift + M - Create a Chroma Dark and Light Qualifier.
+- Added 9 new functions for Qualifier Color Presets.

 Updates of 2.2.1 version:
 - Change on Tangent Map on Edit Mode.
 Some knobs and buttons changed places.